brickfrog/ametrine/src/content/Ametrine/Documentation/wikilinks-and-graph.md

 ## What Are Wikilinks?

 Wikilinks are ==double-bracket links== that connect notes together.
-They're inspired by Wikipedia's internal linking system and popularized by tools like [[Obsidian Features Demo|Obsidian]].
+They're inspired by Wikipedia's internal linking system and popularized by tools like [[documentation/obsidian-features-demo|Obsidian]].

 Wikilinks are better than regular markdown links because:
 - Faster to write: `[[page]]` vs `[Page](page.md)`